 Question: Do I have to play on a travel ball team in order to play in college?
 I still do workouts and work very hard, but I only play during the school season.
 I will be attending softball camps in the summer.

 Answer: This is a tough question to answer because there are never absolutes when it comes to recruiting.
 And obviously, playing high school softball can be very valuable as can going to camps.
 However, there is a down side to not playing travel ball that neither of these two alternates address.
 College coaches generally don't have the time to scout at high school games because they're usually in the midst of either their own spring season or their fall workouts.
 Most college camps are staffed by their coaches and players, so you don't have the opportunity to be seen by a lot of coaches from different schools.

-If you are able to correctly identify the types of schools that are most likely to recruit you and then you can attend those schools' camps, you might be lucky enough to be recruited based just on that.
-But you can only attend so many camps, and if the camps aren't at schools that are realistically in your "target zone" (see my book for more details), I'm not sure how much you'll get out of these camps.
+If you are able to correctly identify the types of schools that are most likely to recruit you (your "Wow Factor" schools) and then you can attend those schools' camps, you might be lucky enough to be recruited based just on that.
+But you can only attend so many camps, and if the camps aren't at schools that are realistically in your target zone (see my book for more details), I'm not sure how much you'll get out of these camps.
 (Remember, most would be college players need to reach out to coaches at many schools through a snail mail packet with a letter/resume/transcript and video link and then follow up with phone calls and emails.)